vernonclarke/SPNfinal/README.md

 - Lightweight, minimal base installation.
 - Control over which packages are installed.
 - Requires limited disk space or bandwidth.
-- Clean environment that only includes packages required
+- Clean environment that only includes packages required.

 **Installation**